edwin9870/soa-guideline/README.md

 `http://www.domain.name/[year]/[DomainName]/Schema/[ServiceName]/v1`

-Aditionally, the full version must be especifiqued in the schema's version attribute.
+Additionally, the full version must be specified in the schema's version attribute.
 Ex: `version="1.0"`

 ## 2.2 Qualification

-All element must be qualified, for this it must be specific as *qualified* element *elementFormDefault*.
+All element must be qualified, for this, it must be specified as *qualified* element *elementFormDefault*.

-Attribues should not be qualified.
+Attributes should not be qualified.

 ## 2.3 XSD Design Pattern